The Drums of War

 I caught myself touching one of the ancient slabs of stone and wondering what it would be like to be hurled backwards in time to the moment it was first laid there.
 I’m sure I’m not the first to have had that thought and I know I won’t be the last.
 The plethora of books both fiction and non-fiction on the Romans are proof of our ongoing fascination with the Roman Empire – even if it does come at the detriment of our interest in any of the other periods that followed (seriously, I’ve been to several bookshops now and I can’t find even one book on Mérida’s history between the fall of Rome and the Civil War).

-I’ve more stories to relate, but I think I’ll keep split them up – Mérida has more than one story to tell.
+I’ve more stories to relate, but I think I’ll split them up – Mérida has more than one story to tell.
 As the Córdoban scholar Mohammed Ar-Razi once put it:

 No hay hombre en el mundo que cumplidamente puede contar las maravillas de Mérida.